-- 31. Version 2.1 was published on 25 January 2019, providing clarifications in the light of comments received from SARG on the previous version. - 32.
-The Step 4A section lists the changes which had been developed since the early days of the proposal.
-It also lists the changes from version 1.0 onwards as a result of discussions between NATS and CAA. - 33.
-Step 4B notified the sponsor's intent to reduce the Designated Operational Coverage (DOC - effectively the published operating range) for the SAM and OCK DVORs in line with their no longer being required to support en-route procedures.
-This proposed reduction had not been previously communicated to CAA or NATMAC and its potential impact on the wider airspace user community was therefore not known.
+- 31. Step 4B of version 2.0 notified the sponsor's intent to reduce the Designated Operational Coverage (DOC effectively the published operating range) for the GWC DVOR in line with it no longer being required to support en-route procedures.
+This proposed reduction was new in version 2.0 and had not been previously communicated to CAA or NATMAC, thus its potential impact on the wider airspace user community was not known.
 Following discussions between the sponsor and the CAA, this element of the proposal was withdrawn.
-It may be re-submitted at a future date once the wider implications have been established. - 34.
-Step 4B also proposed renaming the location of SAM as "SAMIZ" and OCK as "OKKOM" for en-route purposes to explicitly indicate that the locations were being referenced with a role as a geographical point, not a physical navigation aid.
-After discussion and further consideration, the CAA determined that this proposal could not be supported since it would result in two different names being in operational use for the same point at the same time (one for en-route purposes and one for airport purposes).
-All proposed changes relating to the change of name from SAM to SAMIZ and OCK to OKKOM were therefore removed.
-As and when all navigation aids at the locations of SAM and OCK have been switched off, the names will be changed. - 35.
+It may be re-submitted via a separate ACP at a future date once the wider implications have been established. - 32.
+Step 4B of version 2.0 also proposed renaming the location of GWC as "POZAR" for en-route purposes to explicitly indicate that the location was being referenced with a role as a geographical point, not a physical navigation aid4.
+After discussion and further consideration, the CAA determined that this proposal could not be supported since it would result in two different names being in operational use for the same point at the same time (one for en-route purposes and one for airport purposes) which was not in accordance with ICAO Annex 11.
+All proposed changes relating to the change of name from GWC to POZAR were therefore removed. - 33.
 As a result of the changes which arose during these discussions with CAA, the sponsor published version 3.0 of the Stage 4 document on 6 March 2019, to ensure that a single document is publicly available containing the final iteration of the proposal.